sha1sum/go-infrastructure/README.md

 If you find these packages helpful share the love and let us know.

-Send [Aaron Greenlee](http://twitter.com/aarongreenlee) a note if you would like to get invovled or open up a ticket within this repo.
+Send [Aaron Greenlee](http://twitter.com/aarongreenlee) a note if you would like to get involved or open up a ticket within this repo.